-EPC Question 2: Does the EPC support the recommended general locations of land uses as shown in Map 4?
-Does the EPC have any comments on land use locations shown in Map 5?
+Council Question No. 2: Does the City Council support the recommended general locations of land uses as shown in Map 4?

-3. Draft Gateway Master Plan Land Use Program.
+3. Draft Gateway Master Plan Land Use Program

 The following is a list of the approximate mix and amounts of draft land uses for the Gateway area.
 This is an initial starting point to assess, both from a policy and technical perspective, how well these draft land uses meet the vision for the Gateway area given various constraints.